Icinga/icinga2/doc/02-getting-started.md

 If you're stuck with configuration errors, you can manually invoke the [configuration validation](11-cli-commands.md#config-validation).

+Usually Icinga 2 is a mission critical part of infrastructure and should be online at all times.
+In case of a recoverable crash (e.g. OOM) you may want to restart Icinga 2 automatically.
+With Systemd it is as easy as overriding some settings of the Icinga 2 Systemd service by creating `/etc/systemd/system/icinga2.service.d/override.conf` with the following
+content:

+    [Service]
+    Restart=always
+    RestartSec=1
+    StartLimitInterval=10
+    StartLimitBurst=3

+Run `systemctl daemon-reload && systemctl restart icinga2` to apply the changes.
+Now Systemd will always try to restart Icinga 2 (except if you run `systemctl stop icinga2`).
+After three failures in ten seconds it will stop trying because you probably have a problem that requires manual intervention.

 > **Tip**
 >
 > If you are running into fork errors with Systemd enabled distributions,